dxknight/chronos/README.md

 * 0:0:30 gives 30 seconds after 17:00
 * 0 gives a count up timer.

-Negative relative times are more useful against existing chronos.
-Here, a chrono was set for the absolute time 19:00, then with the cursor on this chrono and using 'C-u a' to add a relative chrono, two extra notifications were set for -5 (five minutes before end, 18:55) and -15 (fifteen minutes before end, 18:45).
+Negative relative times are more useful against existing timers.
+Here, a timer was set for the absolute time 19:00, then with the cursor on this timer and using (C-u a), two relative timers were set to expire were set for -5 (five minutes before end, i.e. 18:55) and -15 (fifteen minutes before end, i.e. 18:45).

     Expiry      Elapsed      To go  Message
     [18:04]                         --now--